p4lang/behavioral-model/README.md

 To use the CLI, you will need to install the [nnpy](https://github.com/nanomsg/nnpy) Python package.
-Feel free to use travis/install-nnpy.sh
+Feel free to use `ci/install-nnpy.sh`.

 To make your life easier, we provide the *install_deps.sh* script, which will install all the dependencies needed on Ubuntu 20.04.

-Our Travis regression tests now run on Ubuntu 20.04.
+Our CI tests now run on Ubuntu 20.04.

 On MacOS you can use the tools/macos/bootstrap_mac.sh script to install all the above dependencies using homebrew.
 Note that in order